Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

 ## Tensorflow Implementation using MNIST

-You can find the tensorflow implementation of WassersteinGan paper [here](https://github.com/Mohammad-Rahmdel/WassersteinGAN-Tensorflow-/blob/master/WGAN.ipynb)
+You can find the Tensorflow implementation of WassersteinGan paper in [WGAN.ipynb](https://github.com/Mohammad-Rahmdel/WassersteinGAN-Tensorflow-/blob/master/WGAN.ipynb).

 ### Networks: